Joel’s Note: This is a guest post from Shanna Mann.

 She wrote me back and said, “I couldn’t afford a lack of confidence.
 There were those in my life who thought I wasn’t capable of buttering bread, so they pretty much handled the doubt thing for me.
 But depending on how much you’re faking it— you betcha.
 Probably more.“

 You gotta understand, no matter how good it looks on the outside, self-doubt never stops being an issue.
 It just stops showing.
 And after a while, if you work at it, it stops mattering.
-You find other ways to navigate through life than by your inadequacies.
+You find other ways to navigate through life than by your inadequacies or greatest weakness.

-…But Even Alchemists Never Found the Philosopher’s Stone
+…But Even Alchemists Didn’t Find the Philosopher’s Stone

 I’m known for my systems: I help people build systems for business and life to keep things from falling through the cracks.
 The reason I’m so good at systems is because I feared success.

-Success to me always meant that things started to slip through the cracks.
+Success was my great weakness and always meant that things started to slip through the cracks.
 I could never enjoy the success I had because I was too terrified of not living up to my promises.

 So I would trip myself, always riding with one foot on the brake.
 My systems evolved out of a need to stop navigating by reaction and a pathological fear of failing at success.
 (No ordinary fear of failure for me, oh, no.)

-In the same way, when you start looking at what you want to change in your life, you’ll find your weaknesses become your greatest strengths.
+In the same way, when you start looking at what you want to change in your life, you’ll find your greatest weakness becomes your greatest strength.
 Joel began curating resources because he has a terrible memory.
 He doesn’t hate himself for it.
 He doesn’t berate himself for not being able to remember things; berating yourself doesn’t solve the problem.

 Instead, he went about creating a series of spreadsheets to be an external memory for him.
 Does he wish he had a better memory?
 I imagine he does.